 Occasionally, conservation areas may become filled with nuisance and exotic vegetation.
-The LSP may be used to selectively clear nuisance vegetation within the conservation area, while replanting with beneficial native vegetation.
-Contact EPD at 407-836-1402 or WetlandPermitting@ocfl.net for specific permitting requirements.
+A free Conservation Area Authorization (CAA), may be obtained from EPD to selectively clear nuisance vegetation within the conservation area, while replanting with beneficial native vegetation.
+Contact EPD at 407-836-1400 for specific permitting requirements.